s-meher/shree-meher/README.md

 ## 🔥 About Me

 - 🎓 Computer Science major at Illinois Institute of Technology (IIT Chicago)
-- 🌟 President of ACM IIT & Accountability Director at Alpha Sigma Alpha
+- 🌟 Treasurer of ACMW IIT & Accountability Director at Alpha Sigma Alpha
 - 💡 Founder of **Underdog to Unicorn**, helping students build personal brands and land opportunities
-- ⚙️ Exploring research in VLSI, Semiconductor Electronics, AI for Bharat, and EdTech
+- ⚙️ Exploring research in teeth microcracks, AI for Bharat, and EdTech
 - 🧑‍💻 Building side projects to simplify government schemes, track internships, and gamify learning
 - 🏆 Passionate about creating a legacy of impact through technology and storytelling